riceissa/issarice.com/wiki/is-effective-altruism-new.md

 > managed, the better from an ethical perspective. \[...\] That is what happens
 > when you reduce self and others to quantifiable widgets, much as the global
 > financial markets regard us.

+# In what ways is effective altruism new?

+-   New in the sense that it spreads lessons from effective philanthropy to the world of private donors.
+-   Takes the final step back in terms of prioritization to reach *cause prioritization*.

 [acemoglu]: https://bostonreview.net/forum/logic-effective-altruism/daron-acemoglu-response-effective-altruism "Daron Acemoglu. \"The Logic of Effective Altruism\".
 July 1, 2015.
 Boston Review."
 [ben post]: http://www.benkuhn.net/ea-critique#non-obviousness "Ben Kuhn. \"A critique of effective altruism\".
 December 2013."